Mujahid17/IIUM-Annual-Marathon-Event/README.md

 <strong>Challenges or Difficulties to develop the application</strong><br>

-- Managing database changes through migrations can get complex in large projects.<br>
+- Managing database changes through migrations can get complex throughout the projects.<br>
 - A lot of errors occurred especially when handling new things.<br>
 - Sometimes the Wi-Fi connection is not that strong and that makes the process slower.<br>